Electric Ride On Car Not Charging

 Yes, you can.
 Most ride-on car manufacturers provide replacement batteries for their models.
 You can make a purchase online from the manufacturer of your electric car, we also have a full guide on all the replacement batteries and chargers you will need.

 Purchasing a high-quality replacement battery is a sure way to ensure your child enjoys their electric car for longer.
-You can install the replacement battery by yourself or contact an expert to replace the battery on your behalf into your electric ride-on car.
+You can install the replacement battery by yourself or contact an expert to replace the battery on your behalf in your electric ride-on car.

 How Long Do Power Wheels Batteries Last?

 Did you ever consider that the reason your electric ride-on car is not charging is that the battery has completed its life span?

 Most power wheels can last for over 5 years, but the batteries usually last for about two years of consistent use but each charge will be less effective.

 You should expect to buy replacement batteries after 1.5-2 years of purchasing an electric ride-on car for your child.
 You can test the voltage on a battery to see whether it is dead before ordering a replacement battery.

 Can Keeping an Electric Ride-on Car in Storage Destroy the Battery?

 Yes, it can when the proper care isn’t administered onto the battery.
 Parents need to charge a ride-on battery at least once a month when it is in storage.

 Electric car batteries tend to lose power even when they are not in use in the cold seasons.
 There are a few care instructions that parents should follow to ensure that batteries remain in working condition.